sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

  Thus the Atharva Veda is subsequent to the Veda Trayi in origin.
 It is also different from them in the nature of its contents.

  "The difference of nomenclature between the three Vedas on the one side and the Atharvan on the other, is an important and profound one in the history of Vedic literature.
-We are led to two main divisions of Vedic literature.........the three Vedas with their Soma sacrifices, and the Atharva Veda with the house-[ceremonies."](# "Bloomfield-Atharva Veda and Gopatha Brahmana,p.2.")
+We are led to two main divisions of Vedic literature.........the three Vedas with their Soma sacrifices, and the Atharva Veda with the house-ceremonies."[^36]

- The homely practices of the Atharva Veda may have been in charge of the Fire-priests (Athar-vans) in distinction from Soma [priests."](# "Ibid,p.9.")
+ The homely practices of the Atharva Veda may have been in charge of the Fire-priests (Athar-vans) in distinction from Soma priests."[^37]

+[^36]: "Bloomfield-Atharva Veda and Gopatha Brahmana,p.2."

+[^37]: "Ibid,p.9."

  Whatever may be this due to, in the early days of every literature, poetry outgrows prose.
 One of the reasons may be that it is easier to recollect poetry and to transmit it to the succeeding generation.
 This was not a small consideration in those days when the art of writing, not to say of printing, was yet to be known.
 Be the reason what it may, the Yajus or the prose portion of the Veda, is incomparably small.
 The whole of the independent portion of the Yajus Veda would not exceed even one hundred sentences.
 Similarly the domain of poetry and that of song overlap each other, for poetry put to tune, is song.
 Thus these two varieties of composition coalesce.
-If one would count those verses of the Sama Veda, which for some reason or other do not find a place in the body of the Rig Veda, their number would not exceed 75 [stanzas.'](# "Macdonell History of Sanskrit Literature, p.171.")
-The Rig Veda alone is an independent composition; the other two books were compiled for liturgical purposes.
+If one would count those verses of the Sama Veda, which for some reason or other do not find a place in the body of the Rig Veda, their number would not exceed 75 stanzas.'[^38] The Rig Veda alone is an independent composition; the other two books were compiled for liturgical purposes.

+[^38]: "Macdonell History of Sanskrit Literature, p.171."

- "The Rig Veda is original and historical, the other two Saman and Yajus, are merely liturgical [compilation.'](# "Griffith-Hymns of the Atharva Veda, Preface, p.
-2.")
+ "The Rig Veda is original and historical, the other two Saman and Yajus, are merely liturgical compilation.'[^39]

  Thus though consisting of three books, viz: Yajus, Rik and Saman, it is to the Rig Veda or the Book of Poetry, that the name 'Veda' primarily applies.
 It is the Veda par excellence.

+[^39]: "Griffith-Hymns of the Atharva Veda, Preface, p.
+2."

  The Rig Veda consists of 1017 hymns.
 These hymns are of different length.
 Some of the hymns consist of 3 or 4 stanzas only, while others go up to the length of 40 or 50 stanzas.
-The volume of the Rig Veda is pretty large.........being equal to the surviving poems of [Homer.](# "Macdonell History of Sanskrit Literature, p.1.")
+The volume of the Rig Veda is pretty large.........being equal to the surviving poems of Homer.[^40]

  The Veda is predominantly religious.
 That is to say, the seers of the Veda recognize a Higher Being who is the source of all that is best in man, and to whom they turn for uplift and redemption.
-The majority of the hymns in the Veda are prayers to [God,](# "Ghate-Lectures on Rig-Veda, p.123.")and are intended to be used as litanies in Divine Service.
+The majority of the hymns in the Veda are prayers to God,[^41]and are intended to be used as litanies in Divine Service.

+[^40]: "Macdonell History of Sanskrit Literature, p.1."

+[^41]: "Ghate-Lectures on Rig-Veda, p.123."